Why did Hashem find it necessary to promise Yaakov that He would accompany him?

 Rashbam: It refers to Yaakov on his travels, as a person who is traveling needs special protection.
 2

 Since this was the first time that Hashem spoke to Yaakov, how could He state "Asher Dibarti Lach"?

 Rashi #1: "Lach" following an expression of Dibur means, not 'to you,' but 'about you;' and Hashem did indeed promise Avraham (in Bereishis 21:12) that He would establish Yaakov as his (Avraham's) heir.
 1

 Rashi #2 (to Bereishis 32:13): As in the previous explanation, it refers to the promise to Avraham that his children will be like the stars of the Heaven and the sand by the seashore (to which the Pasuk refers there, whereas here Hashem promised him that they would be like the dust of the earth).

 Rashbam: It refers to the previous phrase "and I will return you to this land," Hashem is assuring Yaakov that He will not forsake him until He has fulfilled what He just promised him.
 2

 Seforno: It refers to the earlier phrase " ... and you will spread out in all directions."
 Until that materializes, Hashem is assuring him that He will carry out all the promises in this Pasuk and that He will not forsake him.

 Why does it say twice Asher - "Ad Asher Im Asisi Es Asher Dibarti Lach"?

-Hadar Zekenim: This is an expression of a Shevu'ah Also Yakov said "Asher" twice in his vow.
+Hadar Zekenim: This is an expression of a Shevu'ah.
+Yaakov also said "Asher" twice in his vow.